 You can still visit the cells of what used to be Trubetskoy Prison, destined for political prisoners during the last years of the tsarist rule.

 Upon exiting the walls, there are beautiful beaches with great views of St. Petersburg on the other side.
 Apparently, they are quite popular with locals, but I wouldn't dare to take a swim in the freezing Gulf of Finland!

 The fortress is incredibly interesting if you want to learn about the history of this fascinating city.
-I'd recommend to visit it as early as possible during your trip and not leaving at the end like it did, it makes sense to start with a museum that covers the first year of the foundation of the city.
+I'd recommend to visit it as early as possible during your trip and not leaving it at the end like it did, it makes sense to start with a museum that covers the first years of the foundation of the city.

 After visiting the fortress for the most part of the morning, I headed back to the Moskovsky train station to catch my high-speed train to Moscow.
 My visit to St. Petersburg was over, but I still had 4 more days to enjoy Russia.
 Don't forget to check out my 4-day itinerary in Moscow, where you can read more about the time that I spent in the Russian capital!